Invest in the best cross stitch accessories

 Best for cross stitch on aida

-Cross stitch uses a size 24 tapestry needles on the most common cross stitch fabrics – 14-count aida 28-count evenweave.
+Cross stitch uses a size 24 tapestry needle on the most common cross stitch fabrics – 14-count Aida 28-count evenweave.
 With their big eyes, these needles are user-friendly and easy to thread.
-The needles have blunt tips as you don’t need a sharp point to go through gridded fabric.
+The needles have blunt tips, as you don’t need a sharp point to go through gridded fabric.

 Pros: Designed especially for cross stitch, great with aida fabrics